jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 serverId                 | The id of a server defined in the settings.xml; this can be used to encrypt the database password.
 See [password encryption](http://maven.apache.org/guides/mini/guide-encryption.html) for more information. | &nbsp; |
 databaseUser             | The username used when connecting to the database.                                                                                         | &nbsp;                                                              |
 databasePassword         | The password used when connecting to the database.                                                                                         | &nbsp;                                                              |
+hostedSuppressionsForceUpdate                 | Whether the hosted suppressions file will update regardless of the `autoupdate` setting.                              | false hostedSuppressionsUrl                         | The URL to a mirrored copy of the hosted suppressions file for internet-constrained environments.                     | https://jeremylong.github.io/DependencyCheck/suppressions/publishedSuppressions.xml hostedSuppressionsValidForHours            | Sets the number of hours to wait before checking for new updates from the NVD.                                     | 2

 Proxy Configuration
 ====================